Te Ara o Rangituhi - The Rangituhi Trails

 The best access point for these trails is the Raiha St gate.
 Trailforks.com is an amazing resource for navigation, which even has an app to help you when you are out on the bike too.
 Check out the list of our trails below and be sure to rate them on Trailforks after your ride.

 Rangituhi now boasts a singletrail climb to take you to the top of the park.
 Utiwai is like no other climb in the region, with beautiful native forest of varying age including Kohekohe, Miro, Tawa and a few regenerating Rimu.
 Utiwai is broken up into two sections, the lower section will one day have an easy grade descent down to Rangituhi Crescent and another trail from there back to the bottom of Utiwai.
-Note: Utiwai is a shared trail and two way ly walking and running.
+Note: Utiwai is a shared trail – two way for walking/running, one way up for riding.

 14 berms in 472m, a trail like no other in the region. and as the name suggests, a real blast!
 Between the corners there are tables, and roll-able features, to ensure it is suitable for most riders as a grade three (intermediate) trail.